| |

 Pickled Banana Peppers Recipe

-• Add full fresh dill heads into each jar for a dill flavour.
+• Add full fresh dill heads into each jar for a dill flavor.

-• An additional teaspoon of mustard seed, celery seed, or dill seed, or a bay leaf or two can also be added in with the pickling spice.
+• An additional teaspoon of mustard seed, celery seed, or dill seed, or a bay leaf or two can also be added in with the pickling spices.

 Pickled Banana Peppers Recipe